Agility Planner: Addressing the Challenges of Business Continuity Planning

 d.
 Insufficient technology & data aggregation

 Manually gathering data from multiple documents to develop metrics is an arduous task.
 If there’s no platform, the generation of metrics won’t be frequent enough to provide value.
 Besides, if metrics data must be compiled manually, there is a much higher risk of error.
-Strategy development can become hindered if there’s no confidence in the accuracy of data and its ability to speak on behalf of the entire organization.
+Strategy development can become hindered if there’s no confidence in data accuracy and its ability to speak on behalf of the entire organization.
 Management may be reluctant or unwilling to act on the information.

 e.
 Irregular testing